okgnae/Kafka/README.md

 # Kafka 3 Broker Test Cluster
-Demonstrate how to create a 3 broker zookeeper / kafka cluster.
+Demonstrate how to create a 3 broker zookeeper / kafka cluster with TLS communication.

 Broker Names and Node IDs
 ###